mikkokotola/webcodingforbeginners/README.md

 ## Feedback
 We would love to get some feedback from you.
 Regardless of whether you have worked on this material in an instructed workshop or by yourself.
 Feedback helps us recognize what is working and which parts we should still improve for the future.

-Give feedback at (link to be added).
+Give feedback using the [feedback form](https://forms.office.com/Pages/ResponsePage.aspx?id=qBDdu9lHMkWtPpjJdV-yPexVQAMN-VxKqazZ40sdgU9UMU40VlcxNjNYOFVMUkxVVzlMWUtQQ0NQVSQlQCN0PWcu).
+It will take you about 2 minutes.

 ## Extra assignments
 If you are still eager to learn more and improve you app, here are some assignments to improve the app.